PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter10/README.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing.
-# Chapter 10 - Modern Processor Architectures and Instruction Sets
+__Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
+Published by Packt Publishing.# Chapter 10 - Modern Processor Architectures and Instruction Sets

 Most modern personal computers contain a processor supporting either the Intel or AMD version of the x86 32-bit and x64 64-bit architectures.
 Almost all smartphones, smart